morepath/morepath/doc/quickstart.rst

 The path can have variables in it which are between curly braces (``{`` and ``}``).
 These variables become arguments to the function being decorated.
-Any arguments the function has that are not in the path will be interpreted as URL parameters.
+Any arguments the function has that are not in the path are interpreted as URL parameters.

 What if the user doesn't exist?
 We want the end-user to see a 404 error.
 Morepath does this automatically for you when you return